cannonkeys/ck-docs/docs/bluepill-mod.md

 # Bluepill Modification

 Stock bluepills are quite tall, and interfere with case compatibility.
-For that reason, we often need to modify the Bluepull to make it as thin as possible.
+For that reason, we often need to modify the Bluepill to make it as thin as possible.

 ## With Jumpers